Corrlie/ROS_game/README.md

 # ROS_game

 This project is based on a popular party game - hunt the thimble.
-The project uses Robot Operating System (ROS) and OpenCV library and is written in Python programming language.
+The project mainly uses Robot Operating System (ROS) and OpenCV library and is written in Python programming language.

 OS: Linux Ubuntu 20.04.1 LTS on Oracle VM VirtualBox